wetryingtodorock/getblock-docs/en/rpc-service/op/json-rpc/optimism_eth_subscribe.md

 ---
-title: optimism:eth_subscribe \[POST\]
+title: optimism:eth_subscribe - Optimism
-description: Subscribes to a specified event type, optionally restricted to one ormany objects.
-This method is available via websocket only.
+description: Example code for the optimism:eth_subscribe json-rpc method. Сomplete guide on how to use optimism:eth_subscribe json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters